zhanjack822/Docker-Interest-Calculator/README.md

 ```
 # Running a specific test

-This example runs all tests matching the name "basic":
+This example runs a single test in the class TodoTestCase, with the name "test_home"

 ```sh
 ./build_docker.sh my_app